tkdevops-commit/riskwise/README.md

 		7. Develop - Implementation stage - in-house, sourcing externally.
 Risk avoidence components.
 		8. Monitor and Review - Updates, environmental change, objective completion etc.

+  3. PEST Analysis:
+Poltitical
+     Political stability: A) Determining the strength of instituitions B) Frequency of power transitions C) Level of corruption.
+     	A) Can institutions operate without interference?
+Degree of public trusts in institutions?
+Are there protections for judical independence?
+Recources - Laws on FOI, OECD surveys, wellbeing framweworks, bahviours during crisis - case studies, existence of anti-corruption bodies, senate hearing estimates and budgetory needs.

+     Governemtent intervention: A) Economic intervention - Taxation, tariffs, privitisation etc B) Regulatory intervention - compliance requirements, monopoly controls, IR statuts etc

 ## ▶️ How to Run

 To run this project, use: